OpenCageData/opencagedata-misc-docs/query-formatting.md

 remove things like `c/o` (common abbreviation for 'care of'), or `PO BOX` that do not actually specify the location

-**6. Remove unneeded address information.
+**6. Please remove unneeded address information.**

 An extension of the rule above.
-Each additional word increases the chance of confusing things, so if possible remove unhelpful address information like "Floor" or "Suite" or "Apt" that don't help with determining the location.**
+Each additional word increases the chance of confusing things, so if possible remove unhelpful address information like "Floor" or "Suite" or "Apt" that don't help with determining the location.

 Not Good: `720 VETERANS BLVD; STE 100`

 Better: `720 VETERANS Boulevard`

+**7. Please send us only meaningful information.**

-**7. If you are putting the address together from pieces please ensure that those pieces are meaningful.
-We often see people send us queries that include `undefined` or `NaN` or just empty fields.**
+We often see people send us queries that include `undefined` or `NaN` or just empty fields.

 Not Good: `undefined,Lincolnton,NC,28092`

 Not Good: `,,,NC,28092`

+Not Good: `none,none,none,NC,28092`

+Not Good: `-,-,-,NC,28092`

+Not Good: `NULL,NULL,NULL,NC,28092`

 Better: `Lincolnton,NC,28092`

+**8. Please remove placeholders**

-**8. Remove placeholders like XXXX for an unknown postcode digits.**
+There is no need to send us things like XXXX for unknown postcode digits.

 Not Good: `Augartenstrabe 26-28, Wien, xxxx, Österreich`

 Better: `Augartenstrabe 26-28, Wien, Österreich`

-**9. Treat postal codes as strings, not numbers.
+**9. Please treat postal codes as strings, not numbers.**

 We often see queries with four digit postal codes when they should be five because the leading 0 has been removed somewhere along the way it was treated as a number rather than a string.
-If you know postal codes should be five digits add a check to ensure you are only sending us five digit strings.**
+If you know postal codes should be five digits add a check to ensure you are only sending us five digit strings.

 Not Good: `77 Massachusetts Ave, Cambridge, MA 2142`

 Better: `77 Massachusetts Ave, Cambridge, MA 02142`

+**10. Please DO NOT send us things like URLs or code.**

+Occasionally people intentionally or unintentionally try to "help us" by sending us software code or URLs in their queries.
+When we see this we will reject your request with response code `400` and message `missing or bad query`.

+Not Good: `javascript:alert();some address`

+Better: `some address`

+**11. Please DO NOT send us overly long queries.**

+If your query is too long or contains too many logical units we will reject your request (with response code `400` and message `query too long`).

+Not Good: `some very very very very very very very very very very very very long long long long long long long long long address`

+Better: `some normal address`

-**10. URL encode the query.**
+**12. DO URL encode the query.**

 Once you've done everything else, please make sure you [URL encode](https://en.wikipedia.org/wiki/Percent-encoding) the query.
 Most programming langauges have a standard library for URL encoding (sometimes also known as "percent encoding".
 Please use it, don't try to invent your own.